madison-002

 Outpatient Responsibilities

-Residents begin building a continuity practice at one of our four family medicine centers (FMCs) during their first year.
+Residents begin building a continuity practice at one of our four family medicine clinics (FMCs) during their first year.
 Each center operates as a group practice, with emphasis placed on the resident partnership system and on a team structure to facilitate continuity of care, awareness of complex patients, and after-hours coverage.
 Working with physician faculty, nurse practitioners, physician assistants, and behavioral science faculty allows the residents to experience a multi-disciplinary approach to patient care.
 First-year residents average two half-days per week at the family medicine center.

 Second and Third Year